- Search The Registry

 He served as Grand Polemarch for the first six years of the fraternity’s existence.
 He also served as a Grand Board Member and as Grand Historian.
-He also established several of the initial undergraduate chapters in addition to the Indianapolis (IN) Alumni Chapter.
-He was awarded the first Past Grand Polemarch medal and the first Laurel Wreath.
+He also established several initial undergraduate chapters in addition to the Indianapolis (IN) Alumni Chapter.
+He was awarded the first Past Grand Polemarch medal and Laurel Wreath.
 He also assisted in writing The 1928 Handbook of Kappa Alpha Psi.
 Diggs was an educator who held teaching positions and served as principal at public schools throughout Indiana.
-Diggs was married on three occasions (Clara Bell-Smith, Elizabeth Byrd, and Lyla P. Roberts).
+Diggs was married three times (Clara Bell-Smith, Elizabeth Byrd, and Lyla P. Roberts).

 When the U.S. made its declaration in World War I against Germany, Diggs entered the nation’s first Negroes Officers Training Camp at Fort Des Moines, Iowa, and was commissioned a First Lieutenant.
-After serving in Europe with the 368th Infantry, he rose to the rank of Captain in the Army Reserve Officers Training Corps.
+After serving in Europe with the 368th Infantry, he became Captain in the Army Reserve Officers Training Corps.
 Diggs also was a past commander of the American Legion.
 After the war, Diggs was instrumental in having the Indiana Constitution amended to permit Negro enlistment in the Indiana National Guard.

 He was an active member of the First Baptist Church of North Indianapolis; a past commander of the Edward S. Gaillard Post of the American Legion; a member of the History Committee of the Indianapolis Public Schools; a member of the Leadership Training Committee, Boy Scouts of America; a worker in the YMCA; and during the late war served on the Executive Committee of the USO.
-Diggs was also a member of Central Lodge No. 1, Indianapolis, Indiana.
-The Elder Watson Diggs Award, the second-highest award available to celebrate a Kappa member’s achievements or service to the fraternity is dedicated in his name.
+Diggs was also a Central Lodge No. 1 member in Indianapolis, Indiana.
+The Elder Watson Diggs Award, the second-highest award available to celebrate a Kappa member’s achievements or service to the fraternity, is dedicated in his name.
 The Elder W. Diggs Memorial at Indiana University was constructed in his honor in 1962.